Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Discussion

 \section{Discussion}

 Our world is inherently compositional -- it can be decomposed into simpler parts and relationships between these parts.
 The idea behind learning disentangled representations is to recover this underlying compositional structure of the world from perceptual inputs.
-Unsupervised learning models, such as VAEs, aim to do this by separating out the factors that remain invariant under transformations of other factors \cite{higgins_towards_2018}.
+Unsupervised learning models, such as VAEs, aim to do this by separating out the factors that remain invariant under transformations of other factors \citep{higgins_towards_2018}.
 It is therefore tempting to conclude that models that manage to show a high degree of disentanglement on the training set also capture the compositional structure of the world.
 If they did, they should be able to generalise to settings that present novel combination of the factors of variation.
 However, in our experiments, we observed that models that learned highly disentangled representations nevertheless failed at combinatorial generalisation, not only in the reconstruction space, but also in the latent space.
+These failures reproduced over several different datasets, different types of decoders, different loss functions and under a variety of different task settings.

 Our interpretation of these results is that models manage to achieve a high degree of disentanglement by discovering factors that remain invariant over training examples and simply associating perceptual inputs with these factors.
 However, to capture the compositional structure of the world, models must additionally understand how factors interact to cause the perceptual input -- that is, develop a good causal model of the world.
-We think the failure of models to form such a causal model is the reason behind why models succeeded at problems of combinatorial generalisation that do not involve an \emph{interaction} between the left-out factors (Figure~\ref{fig:success-results}), but consistently failed at problems where these factors interacted (Figure~\ref{fig:results-comp}).
+We think the failure of models to form such a causal model is the reason why models succeeded at problems of combinatorial generalisation that do not involve an \emph{interaction} between the left-out factors (Figure~\ref{fig:success-results}), but consistently failed at problems where these factors interacted (Figure~\ref{fig:results-comp}).
 When generative factors do not interact, the model does not need to learn how the factors combine to determine the same part of the output space.
 Instead, it can simply map the value of each generative factor to a different location.
 It \emph{appears} to solve combinatorial generalisation, but it does not understand how generative factors combine.